Phentolamine Eye Drops for Night Vision Impairment

 The trial requires that you stop using any topical eye medications, including over-the-counter drops, at least 7 days before the screening and throughout the study.
 Additionally, you should not start or change any systemic adrenergic or cholinergic medications within 7 days before the screening or during the study.

-What evidence supports the effectiveness of the drug Phentolamine Ophthalmic Solution for night vision impairment?
+What evidence suggests that Phentolamine Ophthalmic Solution might be an effective treatment for night vision impairment?

 Jay Pepose, MD